Tony Cornish: Minnesota House of Representatives

 Cornish was elected to the Minnesota House of Representatives in 2002 and was re-elected in 2004, 2006, 2008, 2010, 2012, 2014, and 2016.
 Cornish had a history of treating staff and lobbyists very poorly during his tenure in the Minnesota House of Representatives.
 Cornish also had a history of using his state issued email for inappropriate messaging of other female representatives and lobbyists and would chastise staff for looking at his email, despite his directions to assist him with email.
 On November 27, 2017, Cornish submitted his letter of resignation, which became effective at 11:59 p.m. on November 30, 2017.
 In a letter, Cornish apologized to his fellow house members for "bringing a cloud over the House and my friends."

 He also submitted an inappropriate letter that included a "wish list" for his replacement that went on to argue against anti-cop bills and the need for legislative action that would push cops to obtain their own liability insurance.

 Sexual harassment allegations

 In November 2017, state Rep. Erin Maye Quade and another woman, a lobbyist, accused Cornish of sexually harassing them.
 In response, Cornish said that his interaction with Maye Quade was taken out of context and meant as a friendly, joking exchange.
 He said the incidents in his office alleged by the lobbyist never happened, though he admitted that he did send her a string of text messages soliciting sex.
 House Speaker Kurt Daudt suspended Cornish as chairman of the Public Safety Committee following the allegations.

 Subsequently, former House Speaker Kurt Zellers said that during his time as speaker from 2011 to 2012 he had confronted Cornish about sexually harassing women at the State Capitol and called for him to resign.
-In interviews with MPR News, 25 people who worked with or around Cornish the past seven years described alleged unwanted sexual advances to unwanted flirtatious contact.
+In interviews with MPR News, 25 people who worked with or around Cornish the past seven years described alleged unwanted sexual advances and unwanted flirtatious contact.